m-a-h-e/m-a-h-e.github.io/reinforcement_learning.md

 ## The Markov Decision Process (MDP)

 - [Markov Decision Process (Wiki EN)](https://en.wikipedia.org/wiki/Markov_decision_process)

-- The Markov property
+### The Markov property

 - all information about the environment is available through its observable state
   - position, velocity, acceleration, etc.
 - there is no hidden influence from the past to the future behavior of the environment, meaning the environment does not have a memory state, which is excluded from the observable state
 - the future behavior of the environment only depends on its current state and the actions executed in it
 - a process with these properties is called a Markov Decision Process

-## The Bellman Equation

-- state value V(s) or state-action value Q(s, a) bootstrap equation
-- can be understood as a recursive policy evaluation rule to calculate the value of states or state-action values
-- can also be adapted to work as a policy optimization rule

 ## Reinforcement Learning Algorithms

 - Monte Carlo RL Methods (MC)

 - Temporal Difference Learning (TD)
+  - The Bellman Equation
-  - Q Learning Algorithm
+  - The Q Learning Algorithm
-  - SARSA Algorithm
+  - The SARSA Algorithm
-  - Expected SARSA Algorithm
+  - The Expected SARSA Algorithm
-  - Dyna-Q Algorithm
+  - The Dyna-Q Algorithm

 - Deep Q Network (DQN) Architectures

 - Policy Gradient Methods

-- Monte Carlo Tree Search
+- Monte Carlo Tree Search Algorithms
   - The Alpha Zero Algorithm

 - Cross Entropy RL Methods
   - learns policy by filtering out low-reward episodes trajectory data and favor high-reward episodes trajectory data